Moe-Myat-Thwe/Demographic-Data-Analyzer/README.md

 This project uses Pandas to analyze demographic data and extract useful insights from a dataset.
 The tasks involve:

--Reading a CSV file
+- Reading a CSV file

--Cleaning and structuring the dataset
+- Cleaning and structuring the dataset

--Extracting and analyzing specific demographic information
+- Extracting and analyzing specific demographic information

--Performing calculations such as:
+- Performing calculations such as:

-  -Count totals and percentages
+  - Count totals and percentages

-  -Identify correlations between variables
+  - Identify correlations between variables

-  -Round values for clean output
+  - Round values for clean output

 ---